 - Decrease pain

 “Cupping modulates pain and may contribute to reduced muscle guarding of superficial muscles and activation of inhibited postural muscles, which is the foundation for normal functional movement.”

-In my practice, I find cupping most beneficial for treating back pain, neck pain, shoulder pain, hip pain, and knee pain.
-Cupping can be used to treat all kinds of orthopedic impairments.
+In my practice, I find cupping most beneficial for treating back, neck, shoulder, hip, and knee pain.
+Cupping can be used to treat a variety of orthopedic impairments.

-There is even research that suggests that cupping can be as effective as taking acetaminophen to treat osteoarthritis of the knee.
+There is also research that suggests that cupping can be as effective as taking acetaminophen to treat osteoarthritis of the knee.

 “The efficacy of treatment with cupping therapy in relieving signs and symptoms of knee osteoarthritis is comparable to that of acetaminophen 650 mg thrice a day orally, in terms of analgesia, anti-inflammatory and resolution of edema with minimal and temporary side-effects like ecchymosis…”

 In addition to the benefits cited above, here we see we can add:

 Traditional Chinese Medicine practitioners may also use this to treat certain gastrointestinal and respiratory illnesses as well as pain.

 Cupping is typically a fairly comfortable treatment, but it can depend on how much suction is being used.
 In addition, the size of the cup can have an impact in certain areas.
 Generally, the bigger the cups, the more comfortable the treatment.
 Conversely, smaller cups may feel more like pinching.
 As a result, I would choose the biggest cup that fits the area you are treating to reduce the likelihood of discomfort.